Foundation Drainage Assessment and Solutions in London, Ontario

 Our goal is to reduce pressure against the foundation by managing surface water at the source.

-- Drainage piping to move water away from the foundation edge
+- Drainage piping — to move water away from the foundation edge

 Foundation Drainage vs. Waterproofing

 Foundation drainage focuses on managing surface water outside the home before it has a chance to collect along the foundation or increase moisture risk.
-Waterproofing typically addresses moisture after it has already entered.
-In many cases, improving exterior drainage early can reduce the conditions that lead to recurring moisture concerns over time.

-Request a Foundation Drainage Assessment
+Request Your Drainage Assessment